junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 <br>

 "So, what now?
-You want to keep hunting?
-Or retired, an extended vacation by the beach?
-Or like Bobby used to do, a new commanding center, training newbies?"
+You wanna keep hunting?
+Or retired, take an extended vacation by the beach?
+Or like Bobby used to do, a new command center, training newbies?"
 Sam is the one asks.

 "Anything, hell, all of that."
 Dean shrugs.
 "Now we just, *live*.
-After everything we fought for, we never get to really *live* this world, enjoy the life as promised, with all the peace and freedom and happiness.
-I mean, isn't it about the time?
+After everything we fought for, we never got to really *live* in this world, to enjoy the life as promised, with all the peace and freedom and happiness.
+I mean, isn't it about bloody time?
 The paradise on Earth?"

 "The paradise on Earth," Cas echoes, eyes gleaming.
-"Like the one Jack showed me long time ago." he turns to the kid, realization dawns.
-"You never said it will be perfect, or Heaven-like, or monster-free, but it will be a world we can live and love and just, *be*."
+"Like the one Jack showed me a long time ago."
+He turns to the kid, realization settling in.
+"You never said it would be perfect, or Heaven-like, or monster-free, but it would be a world we could live, and love, and simply, *be*."

 "And be *together*."
 Dean amends, emphasizing.
 This is important.